adelenelai/onglai-classify-homologues/README.md

 ## Introduction
 Homologous series describe groups of chemical compounds containing a common core structure and a chain of growing repeating units.

+This algorithm classifies homologous series defined by a user-specified repeating unit amongst an input dataset of molecules.